Last Updated on April 28, 2023

 During this time, puppies are higher in demand, so breeders are ensuring their litters are ready to go to their forever homes around this time.
 This increases the price.

-On the other hand, if you decide to adopt a dog during the winter, the price may be significantly lower.
+On the other hand, if you decide to adopt a dog during the winter, its cost may be significantly lower.

 Also, if a breeder trains and socializes the dogs as early as possible, that could also increase the price.
 This is because it increases the dog’s quality and saves you some time later on when it comes to training.